sebastienblanc/aerogear-controller/README.md

             }
         }

-This can be populated by putting a route to it (preferably via post, of course)
+This can be populated by configuring a route to handle POST requests:

         route()
                .from("/cars")
                .on(RequestMethod.POST)
                .to(Store.class).save(param(Car.class));

 And you can use a simple html form for it, by just following the convention: